serac/cas-microstrategy-java/README.md

 # CAS Microstrategy Integration for Java

-This project provides a servlet filter for authorization, _RequestAttributeFilter_, that complements Java CAS Client authentication filters.
+This project provides a servlet filter for authorization, _RequestAttributeFilter_, that complements [Java CAS Client](https://github.com/apereo/java-cas-client) authentication filters.
 The basic approach is to define attributes to extract from the CAS assertion that are converted to HTTP request headers.
+The filter supports a simple syntax for decorating simple attribute values; for example, to append a domain name to created a scoped username.

 It is vitally important that some upstream component (e.g. prior servlet filter, reverse  proxy) **strips all client-provided headers set by _RequestAttributeFilter_** this from the request.